DevExpress/devextreme-documentation/concepts/80 Troubleshooting/05 DataGrid and TreeList Issues/10 Gray Boxes Appear After Data Loading/25 Eliminate Side Effects.md

 ##### Angular

-- Conditional rendering does not reload data.
-If you use conditional rendering to display DataGrid or TreeList, the component's scrollable container resets its scroll position while hiding the component and does not restore it while showing the component.
-After the component has been hidden and shown, the scroll position is reset to the first DataSource page.
-Once the data of the first page is not loaded, the gray boxes are displayed.
-Save the scroll position on hiding the component and restore it on showing so that the component displays the loaded page.
+- If you use conditional rendering to display DataGrid or TreeList, and virtual scrolling is enabled, the following happens:

+    - **on hide**
+    The scroll position is discarded.

+    - **on show**
+    The scroll position is set to the first page.

+    If DataGrid or TreeList was opened, for example, on the page 5 before it was hidden, the gray boxes are displayed after the component is shown for the second time.
+This happens because data source is loaded for the page 5 only.

+    In such cases, save the scroll position on hide and restore it on show:

         <!-- tab: app.component.ts -->
         export class AppComponent {